Kruiser8/TTS-Alerts-And-Chat/README.md

 ### Speaking Rate
 Set the pace of how fast the narrator should speak.

+### Maximum Characters
+Set the maximum number of characters in a TTS message.
+This only applies to text-to-speech triggered by the command or chat message.
+This does not apply to alert messages.

+Use 0 for no limit on characters.

+### Maximum Characters Message
+Message to send to viewers when a TTS message is too long.

 ## TTS Command
 In this section, you can customize a command that uses text-to-speech.